Cemetery Vandals, Bomb Threats: U.S. Hit With Fresh Wave Of Anti-Jewish Bigotry

 "The president continues to condemn these and any other form of anti-Semitic and hateful acts in the strongest terms," Spicer said.
 "From our country's founding we've been dedicated to protecting the freedom of our citizens' rights to worship."

+"This is not normal when pre-schoolers are evacuated from schools, when relatives have to wonder whether the graves of their loved ones are destroyed," he said.

+The ADL has recorded a sharp rise in anti-Semitic incidents since Trump was elected president and the most recent round of bomb threats "appear to be coming in from the same person or persons," Greenblatt said.

-In New York, Gov. Cuomo called the bomb threats on JCC facilities in the cities of Tarrytown, New Rochelle, Plainview and the New York City borough of Staten Island "assaults on all New Yorkers."
+New York Gov. Cuomo called the bomb threats on JCC facilities in the cities of Tarrytown, New Rochelle, Plainview and the New York City borough of Staten Island "assaults on all New Yorkers."

 "In response to these anti-Semitic attacks, I am ordering the State Police to work with our federal and local law enforcement partners to investigate these threats and apprehend those responsible," he said.